 When the video is viewed, a CC button will appear in the video player.
 The viewer has the option to click the CC button to either turn ON or turn OFF the closed captioning for this video.

-Text-to-Speech Closed Captioning Files
+Speech-to-Text Closed Captioning Files

 While creating your own closed captioning file is an easy solution for one or two videos published on your website, it can be a tedious process if you have lots of videos to share from your school or district website.
-As such, we also provide an automated solution utilizing a text-to-speech algorithm, which can create your closed captioning file in a matter of minutes.
+As such, we also provide an automated solution utilizing a speech-to-text algorithm, which can create your closed captioning file in a matter of minutes.
 While there is an additional service fee for this auto-transcribing process, it will not only handing the original transcribing for you, but you can also use the online editor to increase the accuracy of the text to 100%.

 Once your district is setup with the Auto-Transcribing Service, any School Admin or District Admin can request the creation of a closed captioning file.
 Just go to the video player screen for your video, and then click the Request Caption button, amongst the other action buttons for this video.